-In 2021, 2022 and the six months ended June 30, 2023, our net cash generated from operating activities amounted to US\$4.4 million, US\$68.3 million and US\$63.7 million, respectively.
+In 2021, 2022 and 2023, our net cash generated from operating activities amounted to US\$4.4 million, US\$68.3 million and US\$114.0 million, respectively.
 We cannot assure you that we will be able to continue generating positive cash flows from operating activities in the future.
 Our liquidity and financial condition may be materially and adversely affected by negative net cash flows, and we cannot assure you that we will have sufficient cash from other sources to fund our operations.
 The cost of continuing operations could reduce our cash position, and any increase in our net cash outflow from operating activities could adversely affect our operations by reducing the amount of cash available to meet the cash needs for operating our business and to fund our business expansion.

 We primarily fund our operations, expansion and capital expenditures through cash generated from our operations and net proceeds we received from this Offering.
 As our business scale grows, we may require additional cash resources to finance our continued growth or other future developments, including any investments we may decide to pursue.
 The amount and timing of such additional financing needs will vary depending on the timing of our new restaurant openings, investments in new restaurants and the amount of cash flow from our operations.
-The incurrence of indebtedness would result in increased debt service obligations and finance costs and could result in operating and financing covenants that may, among other things, restrict our operations or our ability to pay dividends.
-Servicing such debt obligations could also be burdensome to our operations.
+The incurrence of indebtedness would result in increased debt service obligations and finance costs and could result in operating and financing such debt obligations could also be burdensome to our operations.
 If we fail to service the debt obligations or are unable to comply with such debt covenants, we could be in default under the relevant debt obligations and our liquidity and financial conditions may be materially and adversely affected.

-Share-based compensation expenses may cause shareholding dilution to our existing Shareholders and potentially have a material and adverse effect on our financial performance.
+Share-based compensation expenses may cause shareholding dilution to our existing shareholders and potentially have a material and adverse effect on our financial performance.

 We have adopted the Share Award Scheme to grant share awards to provide incentives or rewards to eligible participants for their contribution to us.
-The adoption of the Share Award Compensation may result us to incur share-based compensation expenses in the future.
+The adoption of the Share Award Scheme may result us to incur share-based compensation expenses in the future.
 To further incentivize our employees to contribute to us, we may grant additional share-based compensation in the future.
-Issuance of additional Shares with respect to such share-based payment may dilute the shareholding percentage of our existing Shareholders.
+Issuance of additional Shares with respect to such share-based payment may dilute the shareholding percentage of our existing shareholders.
 Expenses incurred with respect to such share-based compensation may also have a material and adverse effect on our financial performance.